The following is a statement of faith and doctrinal declaration as held by the ministry:

 Repentance is a work of the God in the believer (Jn.
 1:13, Act.
 5:31, Act.
 11:18, 1 Cor.
 15:10, Eph.
 1:19, 2 Tim.
 2:25, Phil 2:13, Heb 13:21) who empowers the believer to follow his commandments (Eze.
 36:27, Rom 6:1-6, Tit.
 2:11-14, 1 Jn.
 3:9, 1 Jn 5:1-5, 2 Jn.
 1:9).
 We are saved by faith, and then receive the Holy Spirit who sanctifies us and conforms us into the image of Christ.

 In addition to this, we are commanded to obey, repent, be baptized, preach the Gospel, forsake our life, surrender our will to Jesus, but these works do not impute the righteousness of Christ to us or atone for our sins.
+So while baptism may be an important sacramental step in one’s sanctification that, and while someone who is saved should be baptized and those who don’t are missing out on the fullness of the work of the Holy Spirit in them, the justification happens before baptism.
 Faith alone does the saving, but a faith that saves will never be alone.

 8. Inerrancy of Scripture